AdobeDocs/workfront.en/help/quicksilver/scenario-planner/create-and-edit-initiatives.md

   </tr>
   <tr data-mc-conditions="">
    <td><strong>Access level configurations*</strong> </td>
-   <td> <p>Edit access or higher to the Scenario Planner</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
+   <td> <p>Edit access or higher to the Scenario Planner</p> <p>If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information on how a Workfront administrator can change your access level, see <a href="../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
   <tr data-mc-conditions="">
    <td> <p><strong>Object permissions</strong> </p> </td>